Blog-article-banner

 If you need funds in a hurry, a cash advance is an excellent option, but it’s not the only one available to you.
 If you’re still not sure a cash advance is right for your situation, consider these other short-term financial solutions:

-• Ask your employer or human resource department for a direct paycheck advance.
-Many larger companies are willing to work with established employees in times of need or hardship.
+• Ask your employer or HR department for a direct paycheck advance.
+Many larger companies will work with established employees in times of need.

 • Apply for niche credit such as Care Credit for medical costs or a store-branded credit account for appliance purchases.